Skip to main content

 The standard entry requirements for this course are as follows:

-• Equivalent EU/international qualifications, such as International Baccalaureate Diploma (24 points)
+• Pass at Foundation Diploma in Art and Design (Level 3 or 4) plus equivalent EU/international qualifications, such as International Baccalaureate Diploma (24 points).

-And three GCSE passes at grade A*–C (grade 4 or above), including one modern European language.
+And three GCSE passes at grade 4 or above (grade A*–C).

 AP(E)L – Accreditation of Prior (Experiential) Learning